FermentHorizon/chatgpt-micro-cap-experiment/Experiment Details/Using Scripts.md

 **Note: NONE OF THE PROMPTS ARE AUTOMATED, MANUAL UPDATES AND DEEP RESEARCH IS REQUIRED**
 ## Generate_Graph.py

-Pretty simple — it grabs the daily logs from `'chatgpt_portfolio_update.csv'` and then plots the results alongside S&P 500 returns (adjusted for $100).
+Pretty simple — it grabs the daily logs from `'chatgpt_portfolio_update.csv'` and then plots the results alongside a benchmark index (default S&P 500, ticker `^SPX`).
 To run, just make sure there's data in `'chatgpt_portfolio_update.csv'`, then run the script to generate the plot.
+Use `--benchmark-index` to compare against another market such as the S&P/ASX 200 (`^AXJO`).

 ---

 ## Trading_Script.py

 The trading script tracks positions, logs trades, and prints daily results.

+Set `DEFAULT_SUFFIX` in the script to automatically append an exchange suffix to tickers.
+For example, `DEFAULT_SUFFIX = ".AX"` lets you enter `BHP` and have it logged as `BHP.AX` for the Australian Securities Exchange.

 ### 1. Daily Results